SchwabischesBauernbrot/KoboldAI-Client-Wiki/F.A.Q.md

 Q: When I ran KoboldAI with Cloudflare, I got an Argo Tunnel error (Error 1033) when I clicked the generated link.
 What should I do?<br>
 A: Wait 1 to 5 minutes and refresh the page.

 Q: I got this error.
-What should I do? ( external/org_tensorflow/tensorflow/compiler/xla/python/tpu_driver/client/tpu_client.cc:618] TPU Execute is taking a long time.
+What should I do? ( W external/org_tensorflow/tensorflow/compiler/xla/python/tpu_driver/client/tpu_client.cc:618] TPU Execute is taking a long time.
 This might be due to a deadlock between multiple TPU cores or a very slow program. )<br>
 A: Sometimes you can get faulty TPU.
 Go to Runtime -> Sessions and then end all sessions you can get a new one.

 ***